Judy demonstrates her talent in South Carolina on April 11, 2007 at the meeting of the Charleston Artist

 |

-Judith competes in the Portrait Society of America
+Judith competes in the 2010 Portrait Society

 "The Virginian" completed